-3 An "executive officer" includes any individual who performs a policy-making function in respect of the entity.
+&lt;sup>3 An "executive officer" includes any individual who performs a policy-making function in respect of the entity.

-A partner does not include a fixed income partner whose interest in the firm that is the internal or external auditor is limited to the receipt of fixed amounts of compensation (including deferred compensation) for prior service with that firm if the compensation is not contingent in any way on continued service.
+&lt;sup>4 A partner does not include a fixed income partner whose interest in the firm that is the internal or external auditor is limited to the receipt of fixed amounts of compensation (including deferred compensation) for prior service with that firm if the compensation is not contingent in any way on continued service.